impredicative/irc-rss-feed-bot/README.md

 This deletion is however discouraged as a routine measure.
 ### Disk cache
 * An ephemeral directory `/app/.ircrssfeedbot_cache` is written by the bot in the container.
+It contains one or more independent disk caches.
-Its size is limited to approximately 2 GiB.
+The size of each independent disk cache in this directory is limited to approximately 2 GiB.
 If needed, this directory can optionally be mounted as an external volume.